Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 5. Click Apply.

-The Volumetric 3D Graphics Volume page is used to show active grid points or spatial calculation levels.
-Focus on spatial calculation levels.
+Update the Volumetric object's 3D Graphics Volume properties to show Spatial Calculation levels.
 These levels represent straight line distances from the parent object.

 1. Select the 3D Graphics - Volume page.